-(3) The sum of the following, to the extent the sum exceeds three-ten percent of annual income:

-(i) Unreimbursed health and medical care expenses of any elderly family or disabled family;

-(ii) Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed.
-Thisdeduction may not exceed the earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus; and

-(4) Any reasonable child care expenses necessary to enable a member of the family to be employed or to further their education.
+- (1) \$480 for each dependent; - (2) \$400 for any elderly family or disabled family; - (3) The sum of the following, to the extent the sum exceeds three percent of annual income: - (i) Unreimbursed medical expenses of any elderly family or disabled family; - (ii) Unreimbursed reasonable attendant care and auxiliary apparatus expenses for each member of the family who is a person with disabilities, to the extent necessary to enable any member of the family (including the member who is a person with disabilities) to be employed.
+This deduction may not exceed the earned income received by family members who are 18 years of age or older and who are able to work because of such attendant care or auxiliary apparatus; and - (4) Any reasonable child care expenses necessary to enable a member of the family to be employed or to further their his or her education.